BowlofRice/rpgproject/README.txt

 which I forgot and will probably be useful.
 The map one has a function which creates it as well as a function to print it out, so tell me what you think, and I guess we can grow from here

-Andrew
+Also, Am I saving the files in the wrong folder, do they go in src/ or bin/ im confused. thanks Andrew